You are leaving the Nuveen website.

 You are leaving the Nuveen website and going to the website of the MI 529 Advisor Plan, distributed by Nuveen Securities, LLC.

-Improving sentiment should eventually lift global equities
+Improving economic growth and sentiment should help equities

 Weekly top themes